department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/facilities-collaboration/menu-governance-hypothesis.md

 For 2a and 2b, we'll want to update existing training materials as well as manage these changes for the existing editor based.

-## Opportunities that would involve FE refactoring
+## Opportunity set 3: Would involve some FE refactoring

 These two items are related and probably best accomplished together, but could also happen independently.

+Unclear if this would require any Transformer work, given that menus and breadcrumbs are graphql-only.

-### 1. Switch to path-based breadcrumbs, instead of one based on CMS menu item hierarchy.
+### 3a.
+Switch to path-based breadcrumbs, instead of one based on CMS menu item hierarchy.

 The VAMC system MVP was built with menu-based breadcrumbs, to allow for some flexibility of creating breadcrumbs that do not match the path structure--flexibility which has never been needed.

 This would be a good time to switch to path-based breadcrumbs, because we could simplify the menu and reduce the risk of build-breaking errors in the Front end, like "ineligible breadcrumbs", which has shown up a few times when bulk publishing VISN 4 content containing menu bugs.

-### 2. Remove the health care system from the menu in Drupal, and remove the dependency on it within the FE build
+### 3b.
+Remove the health care system from the menu in Drupal, and remove the dependency on it within the FE build

 Each VA health care system has a single parent menu item, with three children (Locations and services, News and Events, and About), plus a number of "root" pages like the top task pages